Cryptonaut77/poker-ledger-backend/README.md

 ## Recent Updates

+### Database Schema Fix - Round 2 (Dec 2, 2024)
+Fixed recurring database schema synchronization issue:
+- Database schema was out of sync again with the `tableName` column missing
+- Ran `bunx prisma db push` to synchronize database with Prisma schema
+- Regenerated Prisma Client with updated schema
+- Backend server automatically hot-reloaded with the fix
+- App is now working properly - buy-in tab and all features functional

 ### Dealer Payment Toggle (Dec 1, 2024)
 Added ability to toggle dealer tips between paid and unpaid status:
 - New "Mark as Unpaid" button appears for paid dealer downs